mila-iqia/clockwork/setup_ecosystem/setup_using_docker_compose.md

 # maybe add the port as environment variable, and then also modify the bit of code
 # responsible for generating the connection string

+# This test account corresponds to values from "fake_data.json"
+# that we can manually inspect.
 export MILA_TOOLS_TEST_EMAIL="mario@mila.quebec"
 export MILA_TOOLS_TEST_CLOCKWORK_API_KEY="000aaa"